-For the buttercream, it is a basic American chocolate buttercream frosting – unsalted block butter (the kind wrapped in foil), with icing sugar and cocoa powder!
+For the buttercream on my chocolate drip cake, it is a basic American chocolate buttercream frosting – unsalted block butter (the kind wrapped in foil), with icing sugar and cocoa powder!
 It may be quite sweet for some, so you can use slightly salted butter if you fancy – but I love the sweetness with 100% cocoa powder.

 The reason I like using a basic American buttercream frosting is that it is sturdy – hot weather can change this, but block butter (NEVER A SPREAD!), icing sugar and cocoa powder are ideal.
 It’s best to avoid adding any liquid if you can help it other than a flavouring so that it’s super sturdy!

 I use this buttercream to fill the sponges, crumb coat, decorate the sides and then also swirl on the top – it makes it really easy and straightforward.
 You can of course change the flavours, but this is meant to be a basic chocolate drip cake so I have rolled with it!

 When you want to start decorating the cake, I always use a cake board that is 2” bigger than the cake – so for this 8” cake, I use a 10” board!
 You add a small dab of buttercream to the board and put the first sponge down.

 I then add a couple of tablespoons of buttercream on each sponge as I go, and smooth with a small angled spatula – you just need enough to give it flavour but you don’t want masses as there will be so much on the outside as well.